Beeswax: Some B-Sides 1977–1982: Critical reception

 Trouser Press considered the album "not deathless music, but inventive as always and decidedly unpretentious."
 In a retrospective review, AllMusic felt that while XTC's B-sides were "often as engaging as the A-sides, their addition to the CDs as bonus tracks now makes this collection redundant."

+Track listing

+"Smokeless Zone" is the first song on Side two of the Canadian release.